josahty/ZTM-Course-Bootstrap-Animate/README.md

 # ZTM-Course-Bootstrap

-Examples using Bootstrap from Andrei Neagoie's Zero to Mastery course on Udemy.
+Examples using Bootstrap and Animate.css from Andrei Neagoie's Zero to Mastery course on Udemy.